kifferltd/open-mika/vm-ext/bytecodetest/doc/BytecodeEmulationTestPlan.md

 If the matching field is not a static field, `IncompatibleClassChangeError` is thrown.

+This opcode may cause the referenced class to be initialized if it is the first active use of that class, leading to an ExceptionInInitializerError if the class has a static initializer and this static initializer throws an uncaught exception.

 ##### getstatic

 The search for a matching field is performed in the class or interface referenced by the method constant and in all its superclasses and superinterfaces. as described for **putstatic**.
 This should be tested for various cases: immediate and more distant superclasses and superinterfaces, interfaces inherited via a superclass, etc..